eldoriarpg/EMMI/README.md

 # EMMI - Eldoria Message Markup Interpreter
 EMMI is a easy way to generate complex JSON strings with a easy marker system.
+It even supports Placeholder if u want.

-## Why should i use EMMMI?
+## Why should i use EMMI?
 EMMI is a easy way to generate complex JSON strings using config text.
 Its easy to read.
 Customizable and saves a lot of time.

 EMMI is designed to be as intuitive as possible without using the power of JSON.